Break Tasks Into Chunks! - An Important Advice I Wish I Knew Sooner

 One of the reasons is that I didn't have a guide on where I should start and how I should do it, step by step.

 I'm a conservative person.
-So I use paper and pen to create one.
+So I used paper and pen to create one.

-Then I made the plan and this how I did it.
+Then I made the plan, and this is how I did it.

 - Draft the layout (mockup) of the app